 Bolivar Technical College has been approved by the U.S. Department of Education for participation in the Title IV programs listed in this section.
 When completing a Free Application for Federal Student Aid (FAFSA) on-line (www.fafsa.ed.gov), BTC's school code is: 042557.
 Once eligibility is determined, an electronic report will be sent to both the student and the respective campus.
 Please note the FAFSAs submitted may require additional verification documentation from the student.
-The Financial Aid Offer will be sent to the student upon receipt and acceptance of those documents.
+Financial aid offers will be sent to the student upon receipt and acceptance of those documents.

-Clock to Credit Hour Definition for the Purpose of Awarding Federal Financial Aid
+Clock to Credit Hour Definition for the Purpose of Awarding Federal Financial Aid awarding federal financial aid.

-Non-degree programs that are not fully transferrable to degree programs of at least two years in length at the same institution are eligible to convert clock hours to credit hours for purposes of awarding federal financial aid.
 In doing so, these programs may seek to combine a minimum number of hours in a range of hours of student work outside of class with a required minimum number of hours of instruction alone to meet or exceed a total number of clock hours of instruction.
 The evaluation of the clock-to-credit hour program is based upon the following federal conversion formulas: